Adriaen de Grijef

-Adriaen de Grijef (1657 – 1722), was an 18th-century painter from the Northern Netherlands.
+Adriaen de Grijef (1657–1722) was an 18th-century painter from the Dutch Republic.

 Biography

 He was born in Leiden, the son of Jacques de Claeuw.
 He became a member of the Ghent Guild of St. Luke in 1687, and became a member of the Antwerp guild in 1700.
-He married in Antwerp and afterward moved to Brussels, where he lived and worked until he died.
+He married in Antwerp and afterward moved to Brussels, where he lived and worked until his death in 1722.